 Question: "How many times did Jesus cleanse the temple?
 Why did He cleanse the temple?"

 Jesus’ first cleansing of the temple is described in John 2:11–12 as having occurred just after Jesus’ first miracle, the turning of water into wine at the wedding in Cana.
 John makes it clear that it was “after this” that He went to Capernaum, where He “stayed for a few days.”
-Then in the next verse (v.
-13), John tells us that the “Passover of the Jews was at hand” (NKJV).
-These verses trace Jesus’ movement over a short period of time from Cana in Galilee to Capernaum and eventually to Jerusalem for the Passover.
+Then in the next verse (verse 13), John tells us that the “Passover of the Jews was at hand” (NKJV).
+These verses trace Jesus’ movements over a short period of time from Cana in Galilee to Capernaum and eventually to Jerusalem for the Passover.
 This is the first of the two times Jesus cleansed the temple.
-The synoptic Gospels do not record the temple cleansing mentioned in John 2, instead only recording the temple cleansing that occured during Passion Week.
+The Synoptic Gospels do not record the temple cleansing mentioned in John 2, instead only recording the temple cleansing that occurred during Passion Week.

 The second cleansing of the temple occurred just after Jesus’ triumphal entry into Jerusalem the last week of His life.
 This second cleansing is recorded in Matthew, Mark, and Luke but not in John.
 There are differences in the two events, aside from their being nearly three years apart.
 In the first cleansing, temple officials confronted Jesus immediately (John 2:18), whereas in the second cleansing, the chief priests and scribes confronted Him the following day (Matthew 21:17–23).
 In the first event, Jesus made a whip of cords with which to drive out the sellers, but there is no mention of a whip in the second cleansing.
 So there are two recorded occasions when Jesus cleansed the temple—the first time at the beginning of His public ministry, and the second time just after His triumphal entry into Jerusalem shortly before He was crucified.